 Berlin: Prenzlauer Berg and Friedrichshain

 In the district of Prenzlauer Berg, in what was once Communist East Berlin, is the undistinguished open space of Mauerpark.
-But it comes into its own on a Sunday when it hosts a famous flea market.
-It gave us the chance to explore a Berlin beyond the historic centre and the popular tourist attractions we’d…
+You get the feeling that it’s a bit of a disappointment on six days of the week but it comes into its own on a Sunday, when it hosts a famous flea market.
+It gave…

 Berlin: Palaces and Pride

 In 2004 we went on our first holiday together, to Berlin.
-It was January, blisteringly cold and snow fell periodically on the grey city.
+It was January, bitingly cold and snow fell periodically on a city that looked grey from morning to night.
 But I fell in love with it.
-We always said we’d return to see the German capital in summer and we finally got round to it in July 2016, when we found a…
+We finally got round to returning to the German capital in July 2016, when we found a very different…

 To the bottom of Italy’s heel